 Obama's Bipartisan Speech

-From NPR News, this is All Things Considered.
+ROBERT SIEGEL: From NPR News, this is All Things Considered.
 I'm Robert Siegel.
 And finally this hour, we're following up on President Obama's Inauguration, on some unusual people who attended and some who couldn't and are not happy about that.
 But first, our senior news analyst Daniel Schorr has been reflecting on the broader meaning of the new president's words.

-Internationally, the president has reached out to the Muslim world and offered to extend a hand to those who will unclench their fists.
+DANIEL SCHORR: Internationally, the president has reached out to the Muslim world and offered to extend a hand to those who will unclench their fists.
 The proffered hand is soon to be tested in the Israeli-Palestinian conflict, in Pakistan and in one or more countries in Africa.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.